 Use of Sick Leave is limited to authorized absence due to employee or immediate family member illness or injury.
-For the purposes of this Section, immediate family member is defined as spouse or domestic partner and the parents or children of the employee, spouse or domestic partner.
+For the purposes of this Section, the definition of immediate family member shall conform to local, state, and federal law.

 Departmental management may at any time require a health care provider's statement to justify the use of sick leave and/or to determine that an employee's return from absence due to illness or injury is sanctioned by the attending health care provider.
 Nothing herein shall undermine the right of the Port to require an employee to show valid and satisfactory proof of illness or injury anytime sick leave or disability leave is used.
 Misrepresentation of any material facts in connection with paid sick leave or disability leave by any employee will constitute grounds for disciplinary action up to and including discharge.